 Since children can drown in even a very small amount of water, caution should also be exercised around shallow ponds, like water gardens and other landscaping water features.
-Your child must be supervised at all times around lakes and rivers because he could wander off in the blink of an eye.

 Preventing suffocation and choking

 Small objects

 Young children tend to put everything they touch in their mouth.
 Small objects can be swallowed easily and cause choking.
 It is best to keep them out of your child's reach.